Gauge symmetry of excited states in projected entangled-pair state simulations

 Figure~\ref{fig:dimer_spectra} presents the spin-dimer dynamics for the optimized PEPS with $D=4$.
 The zero-momentum spin-dimer dynamics $\mathcal{K}(0,\omega)$, which is potentially probed in the Raman scattering measurements~\cite{Sandilands2015,Nasu2016,Glamazda2016,Li2019,Pei2020}, displays a 4-vison peak around $0.5J$ in $\mathcal{K}^{yy}$ and $\mathcal{K}^{zz}$, as shown in Fig.~\ref{fig:dimer_spectra}(a).
 The momentum-dependent spin-dimer dynamics, potentially measurable in RXIS experiments~\cite{Kim2020,Torre2023}, are depicted in Fig.~\ref{fig:dimer_spectra}(b)-(c).
 Remarkably, the spin-dimer dynamics $\mathcal{K}^{xx}(\mathbf{q},\omega)$ depicted in Fig.\ref{fig:dimer_spectra}(b) displays a dispersive fractional continuum in the zero-vison sector spanning the entire Brillouin zone.
 This characteristic feature is in agreement with the model Eq.~\eqref{eq:KHM} being gapless~\cite{Kitaev2006a}, and provides a distinctive signature of spinon-pair excitations, particularly relevant for interpreting RIXS measurements.
 In contrast, the selection rule imposed by vison conservation -- all excitations created by $\mathcal{K}_i^y$ and $\mathcal{K}_i^z$ belong to the 4-vison sector -- results in a flat momentum-resolved dynamics ($\mathcal{K}^{yy}(\mathbf{q},\omega)$ and $\mathcal{K}^{zz}(\mathbf{q},\omega)$), as seen in Fig.\ref{fig:dimer_spectra}(c)\footnote{For Raman and RIXS experiments, $\mathcal{K}^{xx}(\mathbf{q},\omega)$, $\mathcal{K}^{yy}(\mathbf{q},\omega)$ and $\mathcal{K}^{zz}(\mathbf{q},\omega)$ are simultaneously detected and not easily disentangled.
 Thus we expect the experimental spectra to reveal the flat dispersions embedded in the fractionalized continuum. }.
 The distinctive momentum dependences of the spin-dimer dynamics highlight the primordial role of the gauge structure in the optimized PEPS with $D=4$.

 \emph{Conclusion --} In conclusion, our investigation has delved into the intricate gauge structure of projected entangled pair state (PEPS) simulations, extending our scrutiny beyond the ground state to low-lying excited states within the Kitaev honeycomb model.
-Importantly, we have demonstrated that gauge symmetry is not maintained solely in the unbiased optimized ground state achieved through variational optimization; rather, it seamlessly extends to excited states constructed by the PEPS adaptive local mode approximation method.
+Importantly, we have demonstrated that gauge symmetry is not maintained solely in the optimized ground state achieved through variational optimization; rather, it seamlessly extends to excited states constructed by the PEPS adaptive local mode approximation method.
 Furthermore, our simulations of low-energy dynamics in spin and spin-dimer correlations establish connections with experimental observations such as INS and light scattering (Raman and RIXS) experiments.
 The selection rule imposed by locally conserved vison flux yields flat momentum-resolved dynamics if the excited states contain vison excitations.
-This study underscores the efficacy of employing PEPS to explore gauge symmetry and fractionalized excitations within topologically ordered states, presenting a robust framework for further investigations in the realm of quantum many-body systems.